Lima Locomotive Works: Super Power

 Success returned to Lima in the 1920s with the new concept of "Super Power" developed by Lima's mechanical engineer William E. Woodard.
 By making a number of significant changes to maximize a steam locomotive's capacity to generate and utilize steam, Woodard was able to make such locomotives significantly more powerful and faster.
-He did this by starting in 1922 with the H-10 experimental heavy 2-8-2 design for the New York Central (Michigan Central 8000) and applying both relatively new science (the Cole ratios), and every efficiency-enhancing tool available – a larger firebox, increased superheat, a feedwater heater, improved draughting, higher boiler pressure, streamlined steam passages and a trailing-truck booster engine, and by applying limited cutoff (the range of steam valve admission settings) to prevent locomotive engineers from using excessive steam at starting.
+He did this by starting in 1922 with the H-10 experimental heavy 2-8-2 design for the New York Central (Michigan Central 8000) and applying both relatively new science (the Cole ratios), and every efficiency-enhancing tool available – a larger firebox, increased superheat, a feedwater heater, improved drafting, higher boiler pressure, streamlined steam passages and a trailing-truck booster engine, and by applying limited cutoff (the range of steam valve admission settings) to prevent locomotive engineers from using excessive steam at starting.
 The 2-8-2 thus produced was demonstrated to be 26% more efficient overall than its immediate predecessor, and the NYC bought 301 locomotives.

 A large increase in firebox area (from 66 sqft on the H-10 to 100 sqft on the A-1), characteristic of his work, necessitated adding another axle to the trailing truck, thus creating the 2-8-4 wheel arrangement.
-Built in the spring of 1925, the first Berkshire (a demonstrator owned by Lima) was dubbed the A-1.
+Built in the spring of 1925, the demonstrator owned by Lima was dubbed the A-1.
 In addition to supporting the very large firebox and grate, the four-wheeled trailing truck carried the ash pan.
 For this purpose, the truck was redesigned as an articulated extension of the locomotive frame.
-The result was an ash pan which could hold more ash, allowing the locomotive to travel farther between cleanings.
-For roads which burned coal, this was a significant innovation.
+The result was an ash pan that could hold more ash, allowing the locomotive to travel farther between cleanings.
+For roads that burned coal, this was a significant innovation.
 But it was not without tradeoffs.
 The articulated frame reduced weight on the driving wheels, which did not aid tractive effort (pulling ability).
 The locomotives so configured also had more difficulty staying on the rails in reverse, particularly through yard trackwork like switch frogs.